BobMorane22/connectx/doxygen/awt/awt.md

 ## 7. TODOs

 \todo Include the `Gtk::Application` dependance inside the abstract factory.
+\todo Review the `gtkmm3::CreateFactory` call to remove the enum.
+The namespace already
+      does the job.
 \todo Add a non Connect X window creation facility in the AWT.
 The AWT is not functional at this
       point because one cannot create a simple window.
 \todo Remove the `cx::cmn::ui::ILayout::Register(Gtk::Widget& p_gtkWidget, ...)` overload.
 \todo Privatise all comments in implementations.
 \todo Document the Connect X extension to the AWT.
+\todo Fix all Doxygen errors.